Endoscopic Interlaminer Discectomy Procedure

 - Arthritis of the facet or vertebral bodies

 How is the procedure performed?

-Under general anesthesia and x-ray fluoroscopy, a blunt dilator is placed through the ¼ inch skin incision through the muscle of the back laminar window on the ligament above the spinal nerve and disc space.
+Under general anesthesia and x-ray fluoroscopy, a blunt dilator is placed through the 1/2 inch skin incision through the muscle of the back, laminar window onto the ligament above the spinal nerve and disc space.
 A 7mm metal tube is placed over the dilator to create access to the disc.
 An innovative working channel endoscope is coupled with an HD video camera to enhance visualization for the physician.
 Through the endoscope, small specially designed microscopic instruments are the sent down the hollow center of the endoscope to remove a portion of the offending disc.
 The procedure also treats disc bulge and annular tears effectively.
 Inside the disc a tear is debrided of any nucleus and then the annulus is treated with a laser or radiofrequency ablation tool that ablates any painful small nerves that have grown into the annular tear.
 This effectively shrinks and closes the tear without out disrupting the integrity of the disc as a whole.
 Once the disc tear is sealed, the metal tube is extracted.